-Sally and Mariusz teamed up to run the Trouble House in Autumn 2013 bringing with them a wealth of experience from previous roles, and re-opened as a Café Bar Restaurant on 23rd January 2014.
-The first three years have surpassed all expectations, so a huge thank you to all of you from all of us for your continued enthusiasm and company at the Trouble House, we look forward to seeing you all again very soon!
+Sally and Mariusz teamed up to run the Trouble House in Autumn 2013 bringing with them a wealth of experience from previous roles, and re-opened as a Café Bar Restaurant on January 23, 2014.
+The first six years have surpassed all expectations, so a huge thank you to all of you from all of us for your continued enthusiasm and company at the Trouble House, we look forward to seeing you all again very soon!

 Trouble House patron Sally has been cooking for more years than she likes to count.
 Trained at the Tante Marie Cookery School, she honed her skills at English country houses, then the Cayman Islands before returning to the Cotswolds where she set up Sally’s Kitchen in Cirencester, over 20 years ago.